Mistralys/application-utils/README.md

 * RegexHelper: Collection of typical validation Regexes.
 * [Request][]: Validate, filter and access request variables.
     - URLComparer: Compare URLs, including query parameters.
-    - RequestHelper: build raw requests from scratch with multipart support.
+    - RequestHelper: Build raw requests from scratch with multipart support.
     - AcceptHeaders: Allows parsing the `Accept:` header.
 * [StringBuilder][]: Easily concatenate strings, with formatting helpers, in a chainable interface.
 * SVNHelper: working with a local SVN repository.
 Update, commit, etc.
-* Traits: Plug-in traits for common tasks, with matching interfaces.
+* Traits and Interfaces: Plug-in traits for common tasks, with matching interfaces.
     - [Classable][]: For elements that can have classes, like HTML elements.
     - [Optionable][]: For elements which allow setting options, with strong typing.
+    - Stringable: For elements with the `__toString()` method.
 * Transliteration: Simple transliteration to ASCII for any names.
 * [URLInfo][]: An object-oriented parse_url with fixes for a number of pitfalls.
     - Highlighter: Highlights URLs with integrated CSS.